Skip to content

 caisgroup.com

-An Introduction to Downside Protection With Structured Notes
+An Introduction to Protection Notes and Market-Linked CDs

 Article

-Structured notes (commonly known as structured products) generally refer to senior debt securities that have a return potential that is linked to another asset class, such as broad-based equity indices, single stocks, currencies, or commodities.
+Structured notes (also referred to as structured products or structured investments) generally refer to senior debt securities that have a return potential that is linked to an underlying asset, such as broad-based equity indices, single stocks, currencies, or commodities.
 These investments typically seek to provide a potential coupon payment, enhanced upside participation, and/or a measure of downside protection to the underlying asset’s performance.
-Two types of structured notes designed, but not guaranteed, to protect principal are market-linked CDs and protection notes.

 Market-Linked CDs

-Market-linked certificates of deposit (CDs) are a type of structured note that provides investors with exposure to the performance of an underlier(s) while carrying characteristics associated with traditional CDs, such as full principal protection via FDIC insurance, up to applicable limits.
+Market-linked CDs are a type of structure that provides investors with exposure to the performance of an underlier(s) while carrying characteristics associated with traditional CDs, such as full principal protection via FDIC insurance, up to applicable limits.

 Protection Notes